MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 This part of the guide will provide the minimum steps to make your first PlayFab API call, without any GUI or on-screen feedback.
 Confirmation will be done with the Console log.

-- Find the Project panel
+- Find the Project panel.

-- Create a new C# script named "PlayFabLogin"
+- Create a new C# script named "PlayFabLogin".

 ![Create a new C# script](media/first-script.png)

 - In Unity, double-click this file to open it in a code-editor.
   - Depending on your settings/installed-programs, this will likely be Visual Studio or MonoDevelop.

-- Next, Create a new GameObject, and attach this script (`PlayFabLogin.cs`) to the newly created GameObject.
+- Next, create a new `GameObject`, and attach the script (`PlayFabLogin.cs`) to it.
 - Replace the contents of `PlayFabLogin.cs` with the code shown below.

 ```csharp